-In this tutorial, I’ll show you how to use paper bags, wrapping paper, or recycled packing paper to produce this fun paper doll garland.
-My pattern is loosely styled on a primitive doll or gingerbread men, but feel free to use make modifications to my basic template- a printable PDF which you can download for FREE below.
+In this tutorial, I’ll show you how to use paper bags and my free template to make a paper doll chain.
+You can make this kid-friendly craft with recycled packing paper, gift wrap, or other big sheets of paper.
+My pattern is loosely based on a gingerbread man and woman, but feel free to use make modifications to my basic template- a printable PDF which you can download for FREE below.

 - Iron & Ironing Board (skip if your paper is new and already flat)

-- Paper Doll Scissors for Adults – You need good scissors, not just any scissors, mama scissors– you know, the really sharp scissors your mom wouldn’t let you use when you were a kid?
+- Paper Doll Scissors for Adults – You need good scissors, not just any scissors, mama scissors.
+You know the really sharp scissors your mom wouldn’t let you use when you were a kid?
 If you’re still calling $5 scissors your “good scissors,” it’s time to get yourself a pair of mama scissors.
 You will HATE me if you attempt this project with basic scissors, because you’ll be stuck having to cut 2 or 3 layers at a time instead of 8+.
-Fiskars Razor Edge scissors are my mama scissors- they go from my fabric cutting table to paper projects like this without complaining or dulling beyond the repair of a basic scissor sharpener.
+Fiskars Razor Edge scissors are my mama scissors.
+They go from my fabric cutting table to paper projects like this without dulling beyond the repair of a basic scissor sharpener.
 (Confession, I have butchered a chicken with my Fiskars Razor scissors, ran them through the dishwasher, and gone back to cutting ribbons for Christmas wreaths!)

-- Brown Paper – I made mine with used packing paper from shipments of leather dog collars we were receiving in my store regularly at the time, but paper grocery bags cut down into flat sheets will also work.
-White or brown Kraft paper on rolls is perfect, but used paper is fine- even wrinkled or pre-printed paper is ok too, as long as one side is unprinted.
+- Brown Paper – I made mine with used packing paper from shipments we were receiving weekly in my store at the time.
+Paper grocery bags cut down into flat sheets will also work.
+White or brown Kraft paper on rolls is perfect, but already used paper is fine.
+Even wrinkled or pre-printed paper is ok too, as long as one side is unprinted.
 (There’s a trick to getting good results using used, creased, or crinkled paper, which I’ll show you in steps 1-2.)

 First, wad the paper all up.
-Yes!
+Yes, really!
 Cumple and crinkle it uniformly.
-This process starts by making crinklyness a uniform texture instead of a blemish, so gather your family and crunch, wad, and fold your way to paper with lots of crinkles and ridges.
+This will help make the wrinkles and folds a uniform texture instead of a blemish.
+Gather your family and crunch, wad, fold, or even stomp your way to paper with lots of crinkles, wrinkles, and ridges.

-Next, smooth the paper out one sheet at a time on an ironing board and with your iron set to a high-steam output, begin to iron your paper.
-You won’t remove the creases entirely, but as the paper becomes uniformly flat, the creases will become decoration on the paper rather than ridges to be felt.
+Next, smooth the paper out one sheet at a time on an ironing board.
+With your iron set to a high-steam output, begin to iron your paper.
+You won’t remove the creases entirely, but as the paper becomes crisp and uniformly flat, the creases will become decoration on the paper rather than ridges that can be seen or felt.
 (If your iron doesn’t have steam, or the steam is not dampening your paper enough, a wet washcloth wiped over the paper before ironing will work just as well)

 How to Make a Paper Doll Chain